steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/07_Detect_Problems/README.md

 All right!
 That's actionable info your developers can use to fix their code.
 You could even copy-paste this page URL so your developers don't have to click around.
 All Dynatrace links are <i>permalinks</i>.

-That means this build is defective and you need to rollback to `Revision 1`
+One thing that is sure is that this build is defective and you need to rollback to `Revision 1`

 In the web terminal, execute: